-UIC and Chancellor Michael Amiridis honor alumni for the remarkable success they have achieved in their lives and work.
+UIC and the Chancellor honor alumni for the remarkable success they have achieved in their lives and work.
 To view photos from past Alumni Awards Celebrations, click here.
-Nominations for Alumni Awards are now open.
+Nominations for Alumni Awards are currently closed.
 Click here for more information.

 Alumni Awards Heading link